gaw1990/phase-0/README.md

 Welcome to George Wambold's Phase-0 Repo!!!

-Contact me if you have any questions!
+Feel free to contact me if you have any questions:

 email: georgewambold@gmail.com